 The need for independent auditors, according to Imhoff (2003), was a direct result of the separation of company ownership and management that arose following the formation of capital markets that grew to feed the industrial revolution in the 18th century.
 The separation of ownership and management created opportunities for management to use their authority in ways that did not serve the owners' best interests, thus creating a need for an independent party to provide owners with assurance regarding management's reports (Imhoff, 2003; Leung, Paul, & Cooper 2011).
 In the framework of the agency theory, auditors are responsible for monitoring and controlling the quality of financial reporting and, consequently, are part of the corporate governance system (Beasley & Salterio, 2001).
-Auditors play a significant corporate governance role in helping shareholders monitor and controlling the quality of financial statements and reports fairly present all materially significant facts, thus lending credibility to the disclosures in management's financial reports and, consequently, increasing investor confidence in the transparency of the company (Solomon, 2010).
+Auditors play a significant corporate governance role in helping shareholders monitor and control company management (Beasley & Salterio, 2001).
+In their role of monitoring and controlling the quality of financial reporting, auditors provide objective assurances that financial statements and reports fairly present all materially significant facts, thus lending credibility to the disclosures in management's financial reports and, consequently, increasing investor confidence in the transparency of the company (Solomon, 2010).
 Given the importance of the role of independent auditors, procedures for enhancing the independence, objectivity and professionalism of auditors are included in most governance codes and guidelines (UNCTAD, 2006).